Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Patch My PC

-• O365 Information Protection (DLP) – helps to identify sensitive information across O365 (EXO, SPO, Teams), prevent sharing, monitor, and protect sensitive information in desktop versions of Office apps.
+• O365 Information Protection (DLP) helps identify sensitive information across O365 (EXO, SPO, Teams) and prevents sharing, monitors, and protects sensitive information in desktop versions of Office apps.

-• Azure Information Protection (previously Azure RMS) – helps to classify and protect data by applying labels.
-Protection is applied directly to content and roams with the content as it moves between locations.
+• Azure Information Protection (previously Azure RMS) helps to classify and protect data by applying labels.
+Protection is applied directly to content and roams with it as it moves between locations.

 • Windows Information Protection – helps to protect local data at rest on endpoint devices and manages apps to protect local data in use.

-In an aim to simplify the offerings, Microsoft brought all the above solutions under the unified umbrella of Microsoft Information Protection (MIP) – a complete unified solution to protect sensitive data throughout the lifecycle – inside and outside the organization.
+To simplify the offerings, Microsoft brought all the above solutions under the unified umbrella of Microsoft Information Protection (MIP)—a complete unified solution to protect sensitive data inside and outside the organization throughout its lifecycle.

-Today, however, we will not be discussing all the different solutions which make up MIP but instead, will focus on one of its components – Windows Information Protection (WIP) and how it helps to control data in your Windows environment.
+Today, however, we will not discuss all the different solutions that make up MIP but instead will focus on one of its components—Windows Information Protection (WIP)—and how it helps to control data in your Windows environment.

 Let’s get started.

 WIP predominantly helps in data segregation or separation, identifying and marking corporate data from user personal data residing locally on the device.
 Data marked as corporate is subjected to protection.
-It also helps to manage apps on the device which work with those data, to prevent accidental leakage of data.
+It also helps to manage apps on the device that work with those data to prevent accidental data leakage.

 It’s an evolution of Enterprise Data Protection (EDP – the predecessor to WIP) but is not a complete DLP solution in itself (which it is not meant to be as well by design).